wallabyway/autodesk-tandem.github.io/API_docs.md

 ![Docs_07](./img/docs_07.png)

-Then use the /twins/:twinID for the current Facility to retrieve the list of documents associated with the Facility.
+Then use the /twins/:twinID endpoing to retrieve the list of documents associated with the Facility.

 ![Docs_08](./img/docs_08.png)
 ![Docs_09](./img/docs_09.png)